Michael Kelley, Guest Contributor

 “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.”
 2 Timothy 3:16-17

 God’s Word has never been more accessible.
 That’s not to say there aren’t cultures and languages that do not have access to the Bible; there certainly are, and we should be working to change that.
-It is to say, however, that most of us not only have a copy of the Bible in our homes (or several); we have one in our pocket that can be called up at a moment’s notice.
+However, most of us not only have a copy of the Bible in our homes (or several), but we have one in our pocket that can be called up at a moment’s notice.

 But perhaps with the accessibility of God’s Word comes a neglect of God’s Word.